home

 Background

-Participants need to be able to work with XML (see course XML fundamentals) and have some basic Java development skills (see course Java programming).
-Having some basic knowledge of JDBC (see course Database application programming with JDBC) and Spring (see Working with Spring) would be an advantage.
+Participants need to be able to work with XML (see course XML fundamentals course) and have some basic Java development skills (see course Java programming).
+Having some basic knowledge of JDBC (see course JDBC) and Spring (see course Spring) would be an advantage.

 Main topics